skylarweaver/front-end-afa/src/pages/index.md

 section1:
   backgroundImage: /img/colorado-road-crop-compress.jpg
   description1: >-
-    Skylar—hairless from Alopecia since age 16—will ride a motorcycle from Washington, D.C. to the southern tip of Argentina starting summer 2019 in an effort to improve the lives of those who have lost their hair and perceived identity to the autoimmune disease Alopecia.
+    Skylar—hairless from Alopecia since age 16—is riding a motorcycle from Washington, D.C. to the southern tip of Argentina in an effort to improve the lives of those who have lost their hair and perceived identity to the autoimmune disease Alopecia.
   donateCTAtext: Donate